haklein/Powder-O-Matic/README.md

 The KY-040 is evaluated by attaching a pin interrupt to the CLK signal (rotaryIsr()) The Stepper A is being turned via UART commands.
 Stepper B uses the AccelStep library.

-Operation can be seen here: https://youtu.be/FhTphJCxM40
+Operation can be seen here: https://youtu.be/FhTphJCxM40 (prototype with a KERN PCB100-3) and here: https://youtu.be/DZrE01YJ6Ys (final version in nice case with A&D FX120i balance)

 The Autotrickler hardware (trickler and stepper motor adapter for the Lee Powder Thrower) can be bought here: https://www.autotrickler.com